≡ Menu

 The Chihuahua is a Mexican breed whose roots are so long nobody knows how deep they go.
 There are inscriptions of dogs that look suspiciously Chihuahua-like in ancient ruins all over Mexico – and carved wooden toys in their semblance dating from 100 AD.

-It’s pretty safe to assume that the Chihuahua is a very ancient breed that have accompanied us through the ages… Loyal to the last and eternally by our sides.
-Which is great, but the problem is people love the fact hat Chihuahua’s are tiny little dogs and the smaller the better for many folks.
+It’s safe to assume that the Chihuahua is a very ancient breed that has accompanied us through the ages.
+Loyal to the last and eternally by our sides.
+This is great, but the problem is people love the fact that Chihuahuas are tiny little dogs, and the smaller, the better for many folks.

-This breed has been “selectively” breed for centuries in a constant effort to “improve” the breed and make it smaller.
-And what happens when this is done for centuries is that many of the medical conditions that would ordinarily be discarded as a result of natural selection actually become enhanced or promoted.
+As a result, this breed has been “selectively” bred for centuries in a constant effort to “improve” the breed and make it smaller.
+And what happens when this is done for centuries is that many medical conditions ordinarily discarded due to natural selection become enhanced or promoted.

 This is also why…

-Some of our oldest dog breeds are also some of our “least healthiest.”
+Our oldest dog breeds are also some of our “least healthy.”
 And in the case of the Chihuahua, it’s also why you’ll see that this breed will suffer from an increased risk from conditions such as:

 Now as for the Chinese Crested…

-Well they too have been around for a really, really long time as well.
+Well, they, have also been around for a long time.
 And while their exact origin is debatable, what isn’t is that this little breed has a friend of many a Chinese sailor dating way back to the 13th century.
+And depending on what “type” of Chinese Crested we’re talking about, their appearance will vary significantly.
+These dogs have a dominant gene that makes specific puppies fur-less, and others come out super fluffy.

-Now, both varieties of dog can be born to the same litter in a rare genetic twist so you really never know what your going to get unless you breed two “super fluffy” Chinese Crested with one another.
+Now, both varieties of dogs can be born to the same litter in a rare genetic twist, so you never know what you’ll get unless you breed two “super fluffy” Chinese Crested with one another.

 Now as you can imagine…